mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 ### Sign and load backend plugins

-We strongly recommend that you not allow unsigned plugins in your Grafana installation.
-By allowing unsigned plugins, we cannot guarantee the authenticity of the plugin, which could compromise the security of your Grafana installation.
+We strongly recommend that you not allow unsigned plugins in your Mosaicoo installation.
+By allowing unsigned plugins, we cannot guarantee the authenticity of the plugin, which could compromise the security of your Mosaicoo installation.

 To sign your plugin, see [Sign a plugin](https://grafana.com/docs/grafana/latest/developers/plugins/sign-a-plugin/#sign-a-plugin).

-You can still run and develop an unsigned plugin by running your Grafana instance in [development mode](https://grafana.com/docs/grafana/latest/administration/configuration/#app_mode).
+You can still run and develop an unsigned plugin by running your Mosaicoo instance in [development mode](https://grafana.com/docs/grafana/latest/administration/configuration/#app_mode).
 Alternatively, you can use the [allow_loading_unsigned_plugins configuration setting.](../../administration/configuration.md#allow_loading_unsigned_plugins)

 ### Update react-hook-form from v6 to v7